UPDATED: October 2, 2020

 Our guide, Anthony, was full of fun facts and details about the castle.
 Did you know that in medieval times, the more nails you had in your door the more prosperous you were?
 Or that the reason you often see ancient buildings with windows bricked over is that the owners wanted to avoid paying taxes, which were calculated based on the number of windows you had?

 The guided tour also takes you to the castle cellars which are really beautiful.
 A huge space (135 feet long and with 40 Roman style cross vaults) – it’s impressive!
 (There’s that word again.)
 Not to mention the 1,200 barrels of wine stored there… it’s enough to make you wonder what it might be like to be king of this particular castle.

 Other tour highlights included the great hall with frescoes styled after those seen in Siena government buildings, a view from the upper level battlements across the vineyards, and finally the torture chamber with an authentic iron maiden.
 There’s a moat, drawbridge, chapel, inner courtyard, secret passageways, dungeon, and stables.
 All of course, authentically 13th century.

 I had the option of tasting ten wines!
 Five of them were reserve wines.
 There were three red wines and two whites on the reserve tasting.
-I’m not a wine expert, but I do know what I like, and it seems to consistently be the most expensive wines on the menu.
+I’m not a wine expert, but I do know what I like, which is consistently the most expensive wine on the menu.
 I’m not sure what that means, but I think a few other people must agree with me as my favorite, the Anderson Valley Pinot Noir, was sold out.
-There is chocolate to go with some of the sweeter red wines.
-A great pairing if you haven’t tried it.
+There is chocolate to go with some of the sweeter red wines – a very popular pairing.